DaminiBansal/python-pyppeteer-html2image/README.md

 Then simply run the script from the command line:

 ```
-convert.py <input.html> <output.png>
+python3 convert.py
 ```

-A PNG file will be created in the current directory.
-If you simply change output file extension from *.png* to *.jpg* or *.pdf* you have a different output file.
+A pdf file will be created in the current directory.